Japanese American Veterans Association

 Add Your Heading Text Here

-The Japanese American Veterans Association (JAVA) is excited to announce its annual Memorial Scholarship Program for 2025 at the end of February.
+The Japanese American Veterans Association (JAVA) is excited to announce its annual Memorial Scholarship Program for 2025.
 The scholarships will benefit a range of graduating high school seniors, undergraduate students, and post-graduate and professional education students.

 Nisei Legacy